aleh/bluepill-zig/README.md

 - [STM32F103x8 Datasheet](https://www.st.com/resource/en/datasheet/stm32f103c8.pdf) to know what exactly is available
   in our MCU as the above reference manual describes the whole family.

-- [Info on Linker Scripts](http://web.mit.edu/rhel-doc/3/rhel-ld-en-3/scripts.html) to be able to describe memory layout to the linker.
+- [Info on Linker Scripts](https://ftp.gnu.org/old-gnu/Manuals/ld-2.9.1/html_chapter/ld_3.html) to be able to describe memory layout to the linker.

-## Getting Started
+## Target

 One of the cool things about Zig is that (thanks to LLVM) it can compile for many architectures out of the box and yet manages to keep its MacOS package size under 50MB without any external dependencies!